drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

 To install the JSON Schema-to-OpenAPI convertor, see [Installation](../README.md#installation "../README.md#installation").

 ## Usage

-Example: `python3 json-to-yaml.py --input <JSON-Dir> --output <YAML-Dir> --config <Config-File> --base <Base-OpenAPI-Doc>`

-The tool processes all files in the folder specified by the *input* argument.
-It converts the contents of the files to create OpenAPI YAML files and save them to the folder specified by the *output* argument.
-It also produces the OpenAPI Service Document to describe the URIs of the Redfish Service.
-If the *base* argument is given, the tool starts from the definitions in the specified OpenAPI service document.
-[Processing](#processing) describes this process in more detail.

-### Options

 ```
 usage: json-to-yaml.py [-h] --input INPUT --output OUTPUT --config CONFIG